WSU-kduncan/ceg3120-cicd-brandielynnnnn/README-CI.md

-# CI Project 4
+# Continous Integration I Project 4
 ## Brandie Ewing

-The project encases docker.
-It is a container manager that will create, run , and build a web application name angular-site.
-This container manager also allows for easy accessibility and disposability with command options.
-It is installed on the backend of windows wsl and signals instructions from user.

-## Docker Configuration Detailing
+## Docker Configuration
 * To install docker on wsl2-ubuntu, I added a resource on docker desktop.
 I downloaded docker desktop from the [dockers installation website](https://docs.docker.com/desktop/features/wsl/) that downloads it on the backend of Windows.
 Once the installer is downloaded, I signed in to my personal account and accessed Settings->Resource->WSL 2 integration->Apply and Restart.
 After restarting computer, relaunching docker desktop to signal it to start engine is **required.**
  * I utilize a windows computer, therefore docker desktop dependences needs **wsl2 installation backend**.
 After installing, the command ``docker --version`` will show version and if docker is signalled as engine on wsl2 and ``docker run hello-world`` which is an example given of docker when installed shows that docker can run containers.
 * To build and configure a container without building an image I used the docker run command